Last Updated on March 8, 2021 by

 What Is The Difference Between A Training Soccer Ball And A Match Ball?

-A match ball is specifically designed for game-play and it must be built according to the recommendations by the football governing body, meaning it must follow official shape, size, and weight regulation.
-A training ball, on the other hand, are designed for mostly recreational use and training on variety of playing settings.
+A match ball is specifically designed for game-play and it must be built according to the recommendations by the football governing body, meaning it must follow the official shape, size, and weight regulations.
+A training ball, on the other hand, is designed for mostly recreational use and training on a variety of playing settings.
 Since these balls are meant to be used for an extended period of time, they are more durable and stronger.

 What Kind Of Soccer Ball Do Professionals Use?

-One thing we loved about soccer is that only a ball is need to play and enjoy the game.
-If you’re in search of the kind of soccer balls used by most professionals, the Adidas Telstar 18 is one of those Official Match Ball used by professional soccer players.
+One thing we love about soccer is that only a ball is needed to play and enjoy the game.
+If you’re in search of the kind of soccer balls used by most professionals, the Adidas Telstar 18 is one of those Official Match balls used by professional soccer players.

 Why Are Soccer Balls So Hard?